kamel-usp/dpasp/README.md

 smoking, trip)` asks the probability
 $\mathbb{P}(\texttt{tuberculosis},\neg\texttt{cancer}|\neg\texttt{smoking},\texttt{trip})$.

-Since we are working with the credal semantics, each one of these queries will return a tuple of lower and upper probabilities.
+If we are working with the credal semantics (more on this later), then each one of these queries will return a tuple of lower and upper probabilities.
 Let's ask the package to provide these probabilities.
 We first inspect our Probabilistic Logic Program (PLP).

 ```python
 import pasp